gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 :switch:`-r`
   Generate ``Source_Reference`` pragmas.
-Use this switch if the output files are regarded as temporary and development is to be done in terms of the original unchopped file.
-This switch causes ``Source_Reference`` pragmas to be inserted into each of the generated files to refers back to the original file name and line number.
+Use this switch if the output files are regarded as temporary and development is to be done from of the original unchopped file.
+This switch causes ``Source_Reference`` pragmas to be inserted into each of the generated files to refer back to the original file name and line number.
   The result is that all error messages refer back to the original unchopped file.
   In addition, the debugging information placed into the object file (when